What is Shuttering Film Faced Plywood?

 Shuttering Film Faced Plywood vs. Regular Plywood

-Regular plywood is often used for general construction purposes, but it lacks the moisture resistance and durability required for concrete formwork.
+Builders use regular plywood for general construction, but it does not provide the moisture resistance or durability that concrete formwork needs.
 Unlike shuttering film faced plywood, regular plywood is prone to swelling, warping, and disintegration when exposed to water.
 In addition, regular plywood does not provide the smooth finish necessary for high-quality concrete pours.

-Shuttering film face plywood is coated with a special film that makes it resistant to moisture.
-In contrast, regular plywood is typically untreated.
+A special film coat gives shuttering film faced plywood strong moisture resistance.
+Regular plywood usually comes without treatment.
 The film surface of shuttering plywood offers a much smoother finish.
 This prevents the concrete from sticking to the plywood.
 It also allows for easy removal after pouring.

 Shuttering Film Faced Plywood vs. MDF